Protocol and Practice of Persons Appearing in the Court of Judge John Hannah

 Joint Pre-Trial Memo and/or Conference; Exhibits and Objections

 Joint pretrial statements: I generally don't review these until the day before trial except in complex cases, so don't sweat a day or two past the formal deadline.
-I do, however, expect that the parties will work together to create a single joint pretrial statement (not two separate pretrial statements under the same caption), and to narrow issues and streamline the admission of evidence to the extent possible.Marking exhibits: The deadline in the pretrial order for providing copies of exhibits to this division's Deputy Clerk is firm.
-Please note that we are closed from 12 to 1:30, so no one will be here to take your exhibits during those hours.
+I do, however, expect that the parties will work together to create a single joint pretrial statement (not two separate pretrial statements under the same caption), and to narrow issues and streamline the admission of evidence to the extent possible.Submitting Exhibits: Instructions for uploading exhibits to the Case Center app or delivering hard copies to the Clerk are in the minute entry that sets your trial.
+The deadlines in the pretrial order for submitting exhibits are firm.
+Please note that we are closed from 12 to 1:30, so no one will be here to take your hard copy exhibits during those hours.

 Trial Practice and Procedure

 Time: During Family Court trials I try to keep rough track of time, but the parties are responsible for tracking time and will need to confer prior to trial the following day to reach an agreement on the remaining time for each party.
-In Civil trials I generally do not keep track of time unless one of the parties indicates that the allocation of time may be an issue.
-I allocate time equitably, not necessarily equally, to ensure both sides a fair opportunity to be heard.Witness appearances: Permission for witness to appear by telephone or Skype must be requested in writing in advance.
-The motion must explain the reason for having the witness appear telephonically.
-All telephone appearances must be made from a quiet location, preferably on a landline using a handset as opposed to a speakerphone.
-Telephonic appearance is at the party's own risk if the signal is bad or the courtroom equipment malfunctions.
+I allocate time equitably, not necessarily equally, to ensure both sides a fair opportunity to be heard.Witness appearances: Permission for witnesses to appear by telephone or videoconference must be requested in advance.
+All such appearances must be made from a quiet location.
+The appearance is at the party's own risk if the signal is bad or the courtroom equipment malfunctions.

 Courtroom Etiquette